 Ready to get your barista skills leveled up?
 Read through this article to learn about making French press coffee, pour-over coffee, and drip-brew.

-First Things First: Quality Coffee Beans
+First Things First – Quality Coffee Beans

 How are you supposed to know whether you are getting high-quality coffee beans?
 There is no single grading system for beans, but you can follow the Specialty Coffee Association’s numerical rating system based on the number of defects in a bag of beans.

 A lot of countries (and the state of Hawaii) have their own grading systems.
 These systems are based on bean size since bigger equals more flavor.

 Look for certifications listed on each package.
 However, some ethically sourced companies cannot afford the expensive certification process, so you won’t see a certification on their bags.

 Buying from a bulk bin means oxygen can take away freshness, so go for sealed bags only.
 The newer the bag is, the more likely you will be to extract the maximum amount of flavor and aroma.

-Method 1: French Press Coffee
+1. French Press Coffee

-The result is a rich flavor, and the taste lasts long after your initial sip.
+The result is a rich flavor; the taste lasts long after your initial sip.
 You also get total control over the brew time, taste, and strength.
 In just 5 minutes, you can make up to 8 cups of coffee.

-How to Use This Method
+How To Use This Method

 1. First, put your pot on a flat, dry surface.
 Firmly grip the handle, then pull the plunger.